 Wind Direction At MLB Stadiums

 The ballpark wind direction is the toughest factor to analyze when it comes to weather.
 It clearly has an effect on balls once they’re hit in the air and also factors into a pitcher’s velocity depending on which way it’s blowing.
-For instance, wind that is blowing in, is a wind that is at a pitcher’s back is going to make it tougher on hitters.
+For instance, a wind that is blowing in is a wind that is at a pitcher’s back is going to make it tougher on hitters.
 However, wind blowing out is going to help balls gain more lift and bump up offensive numbers.

 Wrigley Field Wind Blowing Direction

 Wind direction can be a huge factor in some MLB ballparks, such as Wrigley Field.
-Wrigley is notorious hitter’s park when the swirling Chicago winds are blowing out, but firmly a pitcher’s park when there is a strong wind blowing in which may affect even the best hitters in MLB.
+Wrigley is a notorious hitter’s park when the swirling Chicago winds are blowing out, but firmly a pitcher’s park when there is a strong wind blowing in which may affect even the best hitters in MLB.

 Weather And Ballpark Factors – Putting It All Together

 We wrote a specific article outlining weather and ballpark factors because it’s something that many bettors either write off or the only factor in slightly when handicapping baseball.
 The oddsmakers’ numbers certainly factor in these when creating odds for each game and update them on the fly as new information is learned, but there’s certainly some value in taking a deeper look at these factors that few other bettors are considering.
 To learn more about MLB Baseball Betting Online visit our guide.